prysmaticlabs/documentation/website/docs/devtools/net-design.md

 Similar to the sync migration, the existing mapping will be prefixed with deprecated_ until that mapping can be removed and replaced with the new protocols/topics.

-## Work Estimates

-**Request/Response Structure**

-A good place to start is in specifying the request and response structure as detailed in the networking specification as well as its size enforcements.
-Up next, we should be implementing the hello/goodbye messages.
-This can be implemented in the shared/p2p package.

-**Handshake**

-Up next, we should be implementing the `hello` and `goodbye` request/response pattern as the handshake beacon nodes exchange upon connecting.
-We can ensure the peers act as intended as part of the specification.

-**P2P Service Configuration Changes**

-We should be working on the required config options for gossipsub and our libp2p service, as well as implementing the new topic mappings needed to move forward.
-We need to implement the particular topics and the messages needed for interoperability.

-**Initial Sync**

-We need to eliminate the hash announcement pattern across the repo and instead gossip around full objects.

-**Regular Sync**

-**Fork Choice**

-This is 90% done, I’ve already hooked the new forkchoice up with the existing sync.
-Shouldn’t take much longer than (1hour) to hook it up with the new sync.

-**DiscoveryV5 **

-The implementation is already completed in the geth repo.
-Work required to be done would be to configure it so that it can function in prysm as one of our discovery mechanisms.
-It should be the default discovery mechanism, with MDNS and DHT being used in the case that the other Peer is unable to support UDP transports.

 ## Additional Resources
 - [Networking specification](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md)
 - Block max ssz encoded size = 1.122968 megabytes